shanwai1234/beautiful-jekyll/RN.md

   <img width="200" height="300" src="https://i.imgur.com/tYrYtIB.jpg">
 </p>

+12-2015

+Finished the report of Popcorn population study before Winter Holiday.
+Landed on a new world that I haven't touched before.

 11-2015

 Started to record plant growthes of 6 selected grass species.
 Excited to see plant growth in time lapse and leaf extension !!!